novara754/aoc-2021/README.md

 The input of each day is stored in the `data/` directory.
 The solutions for each day are stored in the corresponding day in the `src/` directory.

-To compile and run all solutions you simply have to execute `cargo run` in your terminal.
+To compile and run all solutions you simply have to execute `cargo run --release` in your terminal.
 **Make sure your current working directory is set this project's root directory**.

 Each day also has tests using the puzzles' example inputs and solutions.
 These can be